Swapstergit88/HR-Summary-and-Details-DB-Tableau/README.md

 - Location: Filter by location (multiple values).
 - Hire Date: Filter by hire date (all).

-Here’s a revised README for the **Human Resource Dashboard** that emphasizes the challenges faced by stakeholders, HR managers, and HR executives, along with how the dashboard effectively resolves these issues.
+Here’s a README for the **Human Resource Dashboard** that emphasizes the challenges faced by stakeholders, HR managers, and HR executives, along with how the dashboard effectively resolves these issues.

 ---